<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 • Large contract caterers

-• Listed companies in hospitality
+• Listed hospitality companies

-• EU subsidiaries of non-EU companies that meet reporting thresholds (in later stages)
+• EU subsidiaries of non-EU operators

 1. Greenhouse Gas Emissions (Scope 1, 2, and 3)

-2. Climate Risks and Opportunities
+2. Climate risks and opportunities

-• Temperature-driven impacts on food supply
+• Climate-related disruptions to food supply

-• Shifts in guest expectations toward sustainable dining
+• Changing guest expectations

-3. Transition Plan for Climate Mitigation
+3. Transition plans for climate mitigation

 • Menu redesign